 Diabetes and the Family Caregiver

 Being a caregiver - whether you're a health care professional or a family member or friend - can be challenging sometimes.
 We like to think we know what's going on.
-After all, we work hard about being a good caregiver.
+After all, we work hard to be a good caregiver.
 This is especially true for people who care for someone who has diabetes.
 Over the years, I've spoken with family caregivers who could put the average endocrinologist to shame when it comes to diabetes knowledge - especially when their loved one is concerned!
 These folks knew everything there was to know about how their loved one managed their diabetes.
 They could predict blood sugar spikes to the minute.
 No meters for these folks - they could tell with a single glance if their loved one was about to crash.

 But diabetes is a tricky disease.
 You can do everything right, and have your blood sugar numbers come out all wrong.
 The medication routine that had been working wonderfully for years can suddenly stop working entirely.
 Bad things happen - and there's really nothing that the family caregiver can do about it.